 Companies are required by law to sell standardized plans.
 Plan G from one company must include the same coverage as Plan G from another.
 However, Insurance companies are not required to charge the same amount for plans.

-Plan G Offers 100% coverage for Part A deductible ($1600) as well as coverage for the remaining charge of days 61-90 in the hospital after Medicare pays.
+Offers 100% coverage for Part A deductible ($1600) as well as coverage for the remaining charge of days 61-90 in the hospital after Medicare pays.
 For days 91 and beyond, 100% of eligible expenses and 365 extra days of coverage after lifetime reserves are used.
-Plan G provides coverage for the remainder of any Medicare-approved amount (after Part B deductible is paid in full), 100% of Part B excess charges.
+Provides coverage for the remainder of any Medicare-approved amount (after Part B deductible is paid in full), 100% of Part B excess charges.

 Plan G is available in both standard and Med-Select Options.
 Both offer identical coverage but have different provider requirements.
 With the standard plan, you can use any provider that accepts Medicare.
 In the Med-Select option, you pay a reduced premium by using Hospitals in the network for all non-emergency care.
 It is important to check that your local hospitals are listed before selecting this option.
 You must live within 30 miles of a network hospital.

 Medicare does not provide coverage for medications.
 There are two ways to receive prescription coverage, enroll in a Part D plan or receive coverage through Part C.

 The average cost of plans in 2023 is $43.00 per month.
 High-income Medicare beneficiaries can expect to pay an income-related monthly-adjusted amount, in addition to the premium.
 Most pay the standard amount.
 If you do not enroll when you are first eligible, you may be subject to a penalty.
 The Extra Help financial assistance program is available for qualified individuals.